cerhardt/redcap-load-last-visit/README.md

 | 04 | 2018-01-01 |  |

 - Configuration:
-  -Instrument must be "completed" => instrument of event "04" will be pre-populated with data from event "02", because this is the most current event data with "completed" state.
+  - Instrument must be "completed" => instrument of event "04" will be pre-populated with data from event "02", because this is the most current event data with "completed" state.